Hybrid Goldstone Modes from the Double Copy Bootstrap: BCJ bootstrap

 in terms of the following denominator containing the primary invariants:

 Thus there are nine primary invariants and 239 secondary ones.
-However, deriving the explicit forms of these primaries and secondaries is problematic due to complicated relations between invariants (with syzygies of syzygies~\cite{benson_1993,Hilbert1890berDT}).
+The Molien series of the BCJ irreps and gauge parameters can be establised in a similar manner.
+However, deriving the final number of independent structures requires the explicit forms of the primary and secondary invariants is problematic due to complicated relations (with syzygies of syzygies~\cite{benson_1993,Hilbert1890berDT}).
+We will not attempt such a general classification to all orders, and only list the number of physical and gauge parameters at lowest orders in table~\ref{table:6-point data}.